 For years, images of thin polar bears stranded on shrinking ice floes shaped how many people understood climate change in the Arctic.
 Those photos seemed to confirm dire predictions, that as sea ice ...

-Studying close to 800 bears over nearly 25 years shows that polar bear populations in the rapidly warming Barents Sea, off ...
+Studying close to 800 bears over nearly 25 years shows that polar bear populations in the rapidly warming Barents Sea, off the northern coasts of Norway and Russia, are doing better than polar bears ...

 Scientists have reported some rare good news from the Arctic.
 As the climate changes and the ice melts, in one region at least, polar bears are thriving — finding new ways to survive, and even packing ...